amatino-code/amatino-js/readme.md

 ## Under construction

 Right now, the Amatino API offers a full range of accounting services via HTTP requests.
-However, this Amatino JS library is in an 'Alpha' state.
-Its capabilities are limited.
-One class is available: `AmatinoAlpha`.
+However, this Amatino JS library is under construction.
+Its capabilities are limited to a subset of Amatino services.

-`AmatinoAlpha` is a thin wrapper around asynchronous HTTP requests to the Amatino API.
+To facilitate the use of those services not yet supported, Amatino JS includes the `AmatinoAlpha` class. `AmatinoAlpha` is a thin wrapper around asynchronous HTTP requests to the Amatino API.
 It facilitates testing and experimentation with the Amatino API without having to resort to raw HTTP request manipulation and HMAC computation.

 Amatino JS will eventually offer expressive, object-oriented interfaces for all Amatino API services.
-To be notified when Amatino JS enters a Beta state, with all capabilities available, sign up to the [Amatino Development Newsletter](https://amatino.io/newsletter).
+To be notified when Amatino JS enters a Beta state, with all capabilities available, sign up to the [Amatino Development Newsletter](https://amatino.io/newsletter) or follow [@AmatinoAPI](https://twitter.com/amatinoapi) on Twitter.

 In the mean time, you may wish to review [Amatino's HTTP documentation](https://amatino.io/documentation) to see what capabilities you can expect from Amatino JS in the future.